-Passes can only be applied for online, using the web application Sesam.
+The barrier passes can only be applied online, by using the web application Sesam.
 Make sure that you are registered as an employee with the HR department or as a student with Student Services with the correct address and postcode.
 This also applies for temporary employees.
 The databases of HR and Student Services are decisive for the data check.

 WHEN AND WHERE CAN I PICK UP MY PASS?